 First Territorial Capitol

-This building was the capitol for only four days in 1855, but many believe that the actions of the legislature that met here led directly to the Civil War.
-Governor Andrew Reeder picked this location, away from the proslavery influence of Missouri, where the legislature would choose a permanent seat of government, create a constitution, and decide if Kansas would be a free or slave state.
-Inside this native stone building you'll learn the stories of the antislavery and proslavery people of territorial Kansas, set alongside the beauty of the Kaw River nature trail.
+For four days in 1855 Governor Andrew Reeder and the territorial legislature met here.
+Their actions here would help lead to the Civil War.
+Away from the influence of proslavery influence of Missouri the legislature planned to choose a permanent seat of government, create a constitution, and decide if Kansas would be a free or slave state.
+Discover the stories of territorial Kansas here alongside the beauty of the Kaw River nature trail.
 Operated with Partners of First Territorial Capitol.

 Plan your visit - find hours of operation, admission fees, directions to site, history, and contact information

 Exhibits - discover what you'll see when you visit